NullPulse/TuiDo/README.md

-# TuiDo
+# TuiDo 📝
-A vim-like todo manager built with Ncurses.
+TuiDo is a terminal-based todo manager inspired by Vim's interface.